fabian-sp/lassonet/plots/description.md

 <img src="conv_architecture.png" alt="Network architecture" width="700"/>

 We set `M=20` and `lambda=4` which worked well but could be tuned of course.
-We first plot training and validation loss of the unconstrained model (denoted by *unc.*) and the one with LassoNet constraint.
+We first plot training and validation loss of the unconstrained model (denoted by *uncon.*) and the one with LassoNet constraint.
 They are quite similar (so the additional constraint does not impede learning too much), and interestingely the LassoNet seems to have smaller loss during the first epochs.

 <img src="conv_loss.png" alt="Loss history" width="700"/>